gotchoices/MyCHIPs/doc/learn-users.md

   a direct credit relationship.
 But private users are more likely to want to stay that way--private.
 - Second, MyCHIPs is all about decentralization.
 This is a conscious choice made to optimize the freedom and independence of users.
-Unfortunately, DNS and https, rely on a centralized, hierarchical authority to vouch for the authenticity of each digital resource you access.
-  There are currently a limited number of these authorities established in a reliable way and you typically have to pay one of them to participate.

-MyCHIPs is designed to work with <i>or without</i> DNS.
-And user addresses are meant to be private unless and until the owner chooses to make them known.
+The centralized certificate authority system inherent in https is not a suitable solution.

 ### CHIP Addresses
 MyCHIPs user entities (people and companies) can be reached using a _CHIP address_.